Bikes I Have Owned

 1992 Kawasaki Vulcan 500

 So, I bought this bike.
 What a great bike!
-This has become my favorite bike.
-I like it even better than my Ducati Jupiter Scrambler.
-It cruises wonderfully at 70 miles per hour and has great acceleration!
-I am always looking for opportunities and excuses to ride it.
-I constantly check the weather, and if the temperature is over 30 degrees, it time to ride!
-I frequently ride it even when the temperature is under 30 degrees!
-I have practically given over use of my pickup truck to my wife, Amy, because I always want to ride my bike.
-I have my leather coat, my leather chaps, my insulated gloves, my ski mask and my balaclava to keep me warm.
-I love the feeling of cruising down the highway in sub-freezing weather all nice and warm!
+It quickly became my favorite bike.
+I liked it even better than my Ducati Jupiter Scrambler.
+It cruised wonderfully at 70 miles per hour and had great acceleration!
+I was always looking for opportunities and excuses to ride it.
+I constantly checked the weather, and if the temperature is over 30 degrees, it was time to ride!
+I frequently rode it even when the temperature was under 30 degrees!
+I had practically given over use of my pickup truck to my wife, Amy, because I always wanted to ride my bike.
+I had a leather coat, leather chaps, insulated gloves, a ski mask and a balaclava to keep me warm.
+I loved the feeling of cruising down the highway in sub-freezing weather all nice and warm!
 But there is still nothing like riding this bike on a warm sunny day when I can feel the air all around me unencumbered by heavy clothing.

 * * * * *

-I have been itching to get a bigger bike: a bike with more guts than my Kawasaki and one that cruises even better on the highway, especially for riding on longer trips.
+I was itching to get a bigger bike: a bike with more guts than my Kawasaki and one that cruises even better on the highway, especially for riding on longer trips.

 So, then I bought this bike . . .